Sirage7474/RagePack/README.md

 Copyright 2025 - RagePack

-A powerful toolkit including EvilPortals, SubGhz, IR, and Firmwares for advanced testing and security research.
+A powerful toolkit including EvilPortals, SubGhz, and Firmwares for advanced testing and security research.

 ⚠️ FOR EDUCATIONAL AND SECURITY TESTING PURPOSES ONLY!
 DO NOT USE FOR ILLEGAL ACTIVITIES!